 Where to Get Research Assistance for Your Business Plan

 Another good resource is your Small Business Development Center.
-To find a nearby center, visit the Small Business Association website and click the SBDC Locator link under Resources.
+To find a nearby center, visit the Local Resources listing of the Small Business Association website.

 |Questionnaires and surveys||Obtain general information||Anonymous, inexpensive, easy to analyze, and easy to format and conduct in person or online||Impersonal, feedback may not be accurate, and wording can skew results|

 |Interviews||Obtain information and probe answers||Develop customer relationships, are adaptable to each situation, and access fuller range of information||Time consuming, reliant on good interviewers, and difficult to analyze|